 A support garment will need to be worn 24 hours a day for the first ten days and 12 hours a day for the next four to six weeks.
 The majority of patients are then able to cease wearing this at the six-week mark.
 By this time, all swelling and bruising should no longer be present.

-As a liposuction candidate, you need to be at or close to your ideal weight, and should only want to achieve a more proportionate shaped body and improve your figure.
-The procedure is meant to eliminate fat pockets that have not responded well to diet and exercise.
+As a liposuction candidate, you need to be at or close to your goal weight, and should only want to remove fat in specific areas of your body.
+The procedure is meant to eliminate fat pockets that have not responded to diet and exercise.
 Your surgeon should not remove more than 5 litres of fat during the liposuction procedure.
 The removal of extra fat could create a fluid imbalance and result in severe complications.

-Liposuction will leave scars; however, they will be practically unnoticeable.
-Dr Quinn will carefully place the necessary incisions so that they are concealed in the natural contours of your body.
+Liposuction will leave scars; however, they will be small.
+Dr Quinn will carefully place the necessary incisions so that they are concealed in the contours of your body.